 - User’s control.
 Using the IaaS solutions does not reduce your control over the infrastructure, leaving it all in your hands.
 Oversight of IaaS is possible even by an individual developer, which means that you don’t need to hire any additional IT staff to have your infrastructure running smoothly.
 In case you run into any problems, most IaaS providers offer 24/7 support available for any inquiries.

 Some disadvantages of IaaS also need to be mentioned.
 The basic precondition for the smooth operation of your infrastructure is an Internet connection.
 Thus, problems with connectivity, weak or unstable Web connection, and other problems will inevitably cause disruptions in the operation of your IaaS environment.
-Another con is the dependence on virtualization services, which is not always suitable for a user.
+Another con is the dependence on virtualization services, which are not always suitable for a user.
 Finally, IaaS restricts user privacy and customization.
+Perfect for:

 Pros and Cons of PaaS